When we came across a route in Germany called The Romantic Road, immediately we knew it was too tempting to miss!

 It was the perfect end to this Romantic Road journey.
 Glancing back at the most romantic setting and the fairytale dream castle, no wonder Walt took inspiration from here.

-We all need a little sprinkling of magic from time to time and we’d certainly found it in Germany on The Romantic Road.
+We all need a little sprinkling of magic from time to time.
+For us, we’d certainly found it here in Germany on The gorgeous Romantic Road.
+We hope you’ll visit one day soon and experience the magic for yourself.